Trilarion/imperialism-remake/README.md

 [PyYAML](http://pyyaml.org/wiki/PyYAML) is required for running.

-#### Markdown

-[Markdown](https://pypi.python.org/pypi/Markdown) is used for creating the HTML pages of the manual.

-#### cx_Freeze

-[cx_Freeze](http://cx-freeze.sourceforge.net/) is used for packaging Python and creating standalone versions.

-Note: The current version cx_Freeze 4.3.4 cannot freeze Python 3.5 applications.

 ### Start

-- Execute "./tools/manual_markdown_converter.py" once with working directory "./tools" (all paths relative to repository root).
 - Run file "./source/start.py" with working directory "./".
 - Start with command line parameter "debug" for (more) output on the console.
 - A folder with log files and settings is created under "user folder/Imperialism Remake User Data" where "user folder" is the typical user folder of your system (Windows C:/Users/XXX/).